jillmnolan/PHP-Development-Essentials/README.md

-# PHP Development Essentials, a Visual Studio Code extension package.
+# PHP Development Essentials, a Visual Studio Code extension package

 ## Background

 Are you tired of reinstalling extensions on each of your computer(s)?
 How about when you have to reset computer entirely?
 Or, how about you're an instructor, a hobbyist, or just *"getting your feet wet"* in the fine craft of PHP development who does not know which extension(s) to select to get the job done both **efficiently** and **effectively**.
 Regardless, please do not waste time and energy on something so tedious as a process of installing extensions.
 Extensions are, in a word, awesome!
 Their premise is to extend the features and functionality of Visual Studio Code.

 ## What extensions will I get by selecting this extension package?

 Glad, that you've asked!
 Please find the supervening extensions and subsequent "themes" as well.
 Of course, I always love to hear your suggestions to improve this extension package.

-#### Update Notes
+### Update Notes

 * **Please puruse the [VSCode Variables Reference](https://code.visualstudio.com/docs/editor/variables-reference), if you wish to use variables substitution.**

 * **VSCode Keyword Shortcuts**